 Degree of Filling: Its impact on mixing and Oxygen transfer efficiency

-It has been observed that MBBR reactors with lower degree of carriers filling require lower mixing energy and have better mixing pattern due to the free movement of carrier element within the bioreactor resulting in better fluidization.
-It has been also observed that this free movement at relatively lower degree of filling results in better OTE (Oxygen Transfer Efficiency) improving energy economics in terms of aeration energy.
+It has been observed that MBBR reactors with lower degree of carriers filling require lower mixing energy and have better mixing pattern due to the movement of carrier element within the bioreactor resulting in better fluidization.
+It has been also observed that this movement at relatively lower degree of filling results in better OTE (Oxygen Transfer Efficiency) improving energy economics in terms of aeration energy.

-Thus, a MBBR media having lower degree of filling is highly desirable from process point of view so that better mixing and fluidization of the reactor can be achieved for efficient mass transfer of substrate resulting in better removal efficiency.
+Thus, a MBBR media having lower degree of filling is highly desirable from process point of view so that better mixing and fluidization of the reactor can be achieved for efficient mass transfer of substrate resulting in better reduction efficiency.

 Based on our above critical observations, we can summarize that an ideal MBBR media element should have following important properties for its efficient functioning.